Version Control Made Easy: Learning Git and GitHub

 Git is a distributed version control system (DVCS) designed to track changes in source code during software development.
 It allows multiple developers to collaborate on a project efficiently by maintaining a complete history of changes, enabling them to work on different features simultaneously without interfering with each other’s work.
 Git is known for its speed, flexibility, and robust support for non-linear development workflows, making it the go-to tool for version control in both small and large-scale projects.

-- Branch: A parallel version of your code, allowing you to work on new features or fixes without affecting the main codebase.
-The default branch is usually called
+• Branch: A parallel Code Universe of your code, allowing you to work on new features or fixes without affecting the main codebase.
+The default branch is usually called main or master.

 Example: